Contact LR/RI

 Links to other websites appear on many of LR/RI's content pages, and LR/RI's links page includes a series of links to websites containing information categorized around literacy, community and other concerns - divided up into several categories, both directly and indirectly related to literacy.
 Look around, find links that look interesting, and start exploring.

-LR/RI also has a technology and learning page which includes questions and issues about using technology as well as online technology and education resources.
+LR/RI's technology and learning page includes questions and issues about using technology as well as online technology and education resources.

 • Rhode Island Secretary of State's Public Information Kiosk: Track legislation, identify your legislators, learn what's happening at the State House.
 For more on advocacy and connections to national activity go to LR/RI's advocacy page.